SightMan3/sudolabs_eaters/README.md

  - notifications to notify everybody of voting results

 ## How to try
-List any URLs relevant to demonstrating your prototype, e.g. a live url where judges can preview your app.
-Note that judges won't be able to setup anything in their computers.

 ## Challenges and accomplishments
 Is there anything unexpected that you learned over the course of this project?